 The rest is proved by contradiction.
 We assume that, in an operation path $P$ from an input to a vertex, the same operation edge $e$ appears twice.
 The edge $e$ has one source, which either is an input of the hypernet $N$ or has an incoming edge.
 In the former case, the edge $e$ can only appear as the first edge of the operation path $P$, which is a contradiction.
 In the latter case, the operation edge $e$ has exactly one incoming edge $e'$ in the hypernet $N$.
 In the operation path $P$, each appearance of the operation edge $e$ must be preceded by this edge $e'$ via the same vertex.
-This contradicts Lem.~\ref{lem:DeterministicAbstRWSystem}(\ref{item:DistinctNormalisation}). \end{proof}
+This contradicts \autoref{lem:DeterministicAbstRWSystem}(\ref{item:DistinctNormalisation}). \end{proof}

-\begin{lemma} For any rooted state $\focussed{G}$, if its token source (i.e.\ the source of the token) does not coincide with the unique input, then there exists an operation path from the input to the token source. \end{lemma} \begin{proof} By Lem.~\ref{lem:RootedUniqueDistinctSearch}, the rooted state $\focussed{G}$ has a unique search sequence $?;|\focussed{G}| \tobul^* \focussed{G}$.
+\begin{lem} For any rooted state $\focussed{G}$, if its focus source (i.e.\ the source of the focus) does not coincide with the unique input, then there exists an operation path from the input to the focus source. \end{lem} \begin{proof} By \autoref{lem:RootedUniqueDistinctSearch}, the rooted state $\focussed{G}$ has a unique search sequence $?;|\focussed{G}| \tobul^* \focussed{G}$.
 The proof is by the length $k$ of this sequence.

-In the base case, where $k = 0$, the state $\focussed{G}$ itself is an initial state, which means the input and token source coincide in $\focussed{G}$.
+In the base case, where $k = 0$, the state $\focussed{G}$ itself is an initial state, which means the input and focus source coincide in $\focussed{G}$.